-The root’s interior is white or cream-colored and has a moist, starchy texture.
-When cooked, the elephant foot yam has a mildly sweet flavor and can be used in both savory and sweet dishes.
+The root’s interior is white or cream-coloured and has a moist, starchy texture.
+When cooked, the elephant foot yam has a mildly sweet flavour and can be used in both savoury and sweet dishes.

 If you’re looking for a unique and delicious vegetable to add to your next meal, look no further than the elephant foot yam.
 This unusual root vegetable is native to India and has a long history of culinary use.
 While it’s not commonly found in mainstream grocery stores in the United States, it’s easy to find at Asian markets or online.

 The elephant foot yam is large and starchy, similar in size and shape to a potato.
 It has a thick brown skin that should be peeled before eating.
 The flesh of the Yam is a white or pale yellow, with a slightly sweet flavour.

 It can be cooked in many different ways, including boiling, baking, frying, or even being used raw in salads.
 So if you’re feeling adventurous, pick up an elephant foot yam the next time you’re at the market.
 You’ll impress your friends and family with this tasty and unusual vegetable!

 Walmart is the place to go if you’re looking for a great deal on an elephant foot yam!
 You can find this unique root vegetable for a fraction of the price you would pay at other stores.
 Here are some tips on how to select and prepare an elephant foot yam: